ucb-stat133/stat133-fall-2017/hws/hw00-markdown.md

 Write the general form of a quadratic equation, and provide a brief description for it.
 Also, write the quadratic formula for the roots of the general quadratic equation.

+If you feel the quadratic is not enough, feel free to find other math equations and formulas to play with.

-### Comments on this assignment
+### Comments and Reflections

-Reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc. What things were hard, even though you saw them in class?
-What was easy(-ish) even though we haven't done it in class?
+Reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc. Here are some questions that you can start with to provide comments on your HW.

+-   What things were hard, even though you saw them in class?
+-   What was easy(-ish) even though we haven't done it in class?
+-   Was this the first time you were using markdown?
+-   If you have used markdown before, was there something new you learned while doing this assignment?
+-   Did you need help to complete the assignment?
+If so, what kind of help?
+Who helped you?
+-   How much time did it take to complete this HW?
+-   What was the most time consuming part?

 ------------------------------------------------------------------------